Nnena Kalu at the Turner Prize 2025

 - Tate’s official film on Nnena and ActionSpace – Watch here

-- Disability Arts Online says Nnena’s display “will grab visitors the most”- Read more
+- Disability Arts Online said Nnena’s display “will grab visitors the most”- Read more

 Produced by Bradford 2025 UK City of Culture.
 Delivered in partnership with Tate, Bradford District Museums & Galleries and Yorkshire Contemporary.